 After installing a vaulted ceiling, you enjoy the benefits it gives you, but when the time comes to remove cobwebs and dust in your garage, you’ll realize how difficult it is to clean the upper layer of your garage.

-You may require a ladder or any other equipment to lift you to the ceiling level to clean out the dust and cobwebs.
+You may require a ladder or equipment to lift you to the ceiling level to clean out the dust and cobwebs.
 Also, you’ll need to be extra careful in cleaning the ceiling as you’ll need protection against falls and dust in your eyes.

 Yes, a vaulted ceiling helps with airflow; hot air rises faster, and cool air takes its place.
 However, during winter, you’ll have more cool air in the garage, increasing the cost of warming up the garage.